Nithin0001/Electricity-Bill-Management-System/README.md

 User app features include paying the Bills using a Card, viewing the previous transaction made, downloading the invoice, raising the issues to the admin & changing the password.

 This project focuses on Database concepts and Java application development.
-In Database, we have used Triggers and Stored Procedures.
+In Database, we have used Triggers and Stored Procedures.<br />
 Technologies used for UI Development

 Java <br />